 When Tim Carbone of New Jersey-based Railroad Earth named his side band The Contribution, he wasn’t kidding around.

 That’s because The Contribution is releasing a single monthly, and all profits go to a different charity each time.
 Next up for this jam-band constellation is the release on June 16 of “Dream out in the Rain” (listen below).
-It can be bought via CDBaby, iTunes and Amazon.
+It can be bought via CDBaby and iTunes.

 The receiving charity is the Delaware Riverkeeper Network, and that hits close to home for a musician who lives along the river in Pennsylvania.
 “We feel blessed to be able to make this music and have it help people in need,” says Carbone, who plays violin and guitar and sings for The Contribution.
 “And we would like to empower those who share our passion and provide a resource for them to take action with us.”